-Manheim Township improves to 23-1 overall and will face Pine-Richland in the PIAA quarterfinals.
-North Allegheny’s season comes to a conclusion with a 13-9 record.
-Congratulations to North Allegheny head coach John Rullan and the entire boys’ lacrosse team for an outstanding 2018 season.
+North Allegheny’s season concludes with a 14-4 overall record.
+Congratulations to the coach John Rullan and the NA boys’ lacrosse team for another successful and memorable season.

 |SCORE BY QUARTERS||1||2||3||4||FINAL|